jdsandahl/my-api-bootstrap/README.md

     "test": "NODE_ENV=test nyc --reporter=lcov mocha __tests__/**/*.js --exit --recursive --timeout 60000 --file ./test-setup.js",
     "posttest": "node scripts/drop-database.js"
 ```
-*The "dev" script is the original script, this is left to be swapable with "start" should it be needed, but the important thing is that the "dev" script now runs node index.js*
+*The "dev" script is the original script, this is left to be swapable with "start" should it be needed, but I can also just be removed.
+The important part is **"start": "node index.js",***

-In /src/app.js change APP_PORT to the below:
+In **/src/app.js** change APP_PORT to the below:
 ```
 const APP_PORT = process.env.PORT || 3000;
 ```